Energy-Mission Machineries (India) (NSE:EMMIL) Current Ratio: 2.19 (As of Mar. 2025)

 Energy-Mission Machineries (India) Business Description

-Energy-Mission Machineries (India) Ltd design and manufacture CNC, NC and conventional metal forming machines which caters to the industrial sector requirement for metal fabrication solutions.
-Its metal forming machines includes press brake machines, shearing machines, plate rolling machines, iron workers machines, hydraulic presses and busbar bending, cutting & punching machine.
-The machines are utilized across a wide gamut of industries such as automotive, steel, pre-engineered building, furniture, HVAC, agricultural equipments, road construction equipments, elevators, food processing machinery, metalworking workshops and many others.
+Energy-Mission Machineries (India) Ltd designs and manufactures CNC, NC, and conventional metal forming machines that meet the industrial sector's needs for metal fabrication solutions.
+Its metal forming machines include press brake machines, shearing machines, plate rolling machines, iron workers, hydraulic presses, and busbar bending, cutting, and punching machines.
+These machines are used across a wide range of industries such as automotive, steel, pre-engineered buildings, furniture, HVAC, agricultural equipment, road construction equipment, elevators, food processing machinery, metalworking workshops, and many others.